 Information on travelling with children is available here.

 Information on transiting through Ireland is available here.

 We accept the following forms of payment:

 The Embassy accepts the following methods of payment:

-- Credit/Debit cards if applying personally at the Embassy.
+- Credit/Debit cards when submitting your application at the Embassy